drcastillo/cmsc427/README.md

 <p>Download MiniConda 32/64 bit version for Windows or Mac or Linux.
 Choose the appropriate installer for your operating system and architecture (Windows, macOS, or Linux, 64-bit or 32-bit) </p>

-<strong>Step 2: Clone this repository.
+<strong>Step 2: Once you have Miniconda installed clone this repository.
 Find a location on your computer and enter the following:</strong>

 `git clone https://github.com/drcastillo/cmsc427.git`